nation3/law/Constitution.linked.md

 : Member of the Supreme Court Multisig.

 Guardian Guild
-: Multisig deployed at [%Guardian Guild Address] responsible for overseeing fund allocation and other administrative governance tasks, composed of lawfully elected Citizens, each of which are bound by a Nation3 Jurisdiction Agreement with the DAO.
+: Multisig responsible for overseeing fund allocation and other administrative governance tasks, composed of lawfully elected Citizens, each of which are bound by a Nation3 Jurisdiction Agreement with the DAO.

 Meta Guild
 : Multisig deployed at [%Meta Guild Address] responsible for overseeing fund allocation and other administrative governance tasks until the Guardian Guild is operative.